pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 the page has information about the current package version and also installation instructions as follows:

-`pip install -i https://test.pypi.org/simple/ pyosPackage`
+`python -m pip install -i https://test.pypi.org/simple/ pyosPackage`

 :::{important} Publishing to TestPyPI vs PyPI
 While you can install from TestPyPI it's not recommended that you publish to